What we can learn from the EA data breach

 Securing our systems and data is very much like making a great trifle, sure you can add one layer of sponge, custard and cream and it will taste ok but it gets better and better with each layer you add, Custard, Good, Jam, Good, Meat, Good, what’s not like?
 More layers in our cybersecurity infrastructure means more protection.

-DLP solutions such as SecureIdentity with its any protocol endpoint agent, which includes OCR capability can also protect the data as it is moved from the compromised internal machines via the network, http(s) uploads or even sent via SMTP even if it is disguised inside an image as text.
+DLP solutions with OCR capability can also protect the data as it is moved from the compromised internal machines via the network, http(s) uploads or even sent via SMTP even if it is disguised inside an image as text.

-SecurEnvoy DLP: Securing your data throughout its life cycle from creation to destruction.
+SecurEnvoy Data Discovery: Securing your data throughout its life cycle from creation to destruction.

 Category: Industry News